ForEvolve/bootstrap-dark/readme.md

 ## Special thanks

 I started this project based on the [Bootstrap Theme Kit](https://hackerthemes.com/kit/) by [Alexander Rechsteiner](https://github.com/arechsteiner) at [Hacker Themes](https://hackerthemes.com).
 This allows me to publish a lighter version of the theme; making it easier to be used (compared to the full Bootstrap Jekyll docs).

+# Bootstrap 5

+If you are looking for a Bootstrap 5 alternative, I suggest you look at [vinorodrigues/bootstrap-dark-5](https://github.com/vinorodrigues/bootstrap-dark-5).
+@vinorodrigues did a great job already, and whenever I have time to help, I'll do that there.
+I believe that we better focus on building one solid project than maintaining many.
+_As for Boostrap 4, nothing changes about this project._